 Disadvantages of Bitmap Images

-Even if you have a high-res image, you’ll need to scale it down in order to fit onto a smaller screen or be compatible with older systems.
+Even if you have a high-res image, you’ll need to scale it down to fit onto a smaller screen or be compatible with older systems.

 Not good for text-based images